Does block size matter in randomized block Krylov low-rank approximation?: Bounding the minimum singular value of a Krylov matrix

-Next, we show that bounding the minimum singular value of \mK can be accomplished by ``breaking it into $b$ smaller pieces'' which isolate the dependence on the individual Gaussian \(\vg_i\) vectors in a particularly simple way.
+\begin{corollary}[Dimensions of $\mQ_j$] If $\lambda_1 > \cdots > \lambda_k$, then $\mQ_j\in\bbR^{k\times t}$ with probability 1. \end{corollary} Next, we show that bounding the minimum singular value of \mK can be accomplished by ``breaking it into $b$ smaller pieces'' which isolate the dependence on the individual Gaussian \(\vg_i\) vectors in a particularly simple way.
 The idea is due to Peng and Vempala \cite[Sec.~5]{PV21}.

 \begin{lemma}[Breaking Krylov matrix into pieces] It holds that

 \end{lemma}

 \begin{proof} Let $\valpha = (\valpha_1,\ldots,\valpha_b) \in \bbR^k$ be a unit vector, chunked into pieces $\valpha_j$ of size $t$.
 Then, since $\mQ_j$ has columns orthogonal to the columns of $\diag(\vec{g}_i)\mV$ for $i \ne j$,